mozilla/mozjpeg/README-turbo.txt

 **     License
 *******************************************************************************

-The TurboJPEG/OSS wrapper, as well as some of the optimizations to the Huffman encoder (jchuff.c), were borrowed from VirtualGL, and thus any distribution of libjpeg-turbo which includes those files must, as a whole, be subject to the terms of the wxWindows Library Licence, Version 3.1.
+The TurboJPEG/OSS C library (libturbojpeg), its associated test programs, and the Mac packaging scripts (under release/) were borrowed from VirtualGL, and thus these files are subject to the terms of the wxWindows Library License, Version 3.1.
 A copy of this license can be found in this directory under LICENSE.txt.
-The wxWindows Library License is based on the LGPL but includes provisions which allow the Library to be statically linked into proprietary libraries and applications without requiring the resulting binaries to be distributed under the terms of the LGPL.
+The wxWindows Library License is based on the LGPL v2.1, but it eliminates the LGPL's restrictions regarding statically linking with closed source code.

-The rest of the source code, apart from TurboJPEG/OSS and the Huffman codec optimizations, falls under a less restrictive, BSD-style license (see README.)
+What this means, in a nutshell, is that if you distribute a binary version of TurboJPEG/OSS (libturbojpeg), an application that statically links with TurboJPEG/OSS, or an OS X package built using the libjpeg-turbo packaging scripts, then you must also distribute the source code for libjpeg-turbo, including any modifications you may have made to it.
+The source distribution (including modifications) must not violate the terms of the LGPL v2.1.

-You can choose to distribute libjpeg-turbo, as a whole, under this BSD-style license by simply removing TurboJPEG/OSS and replacing the optimized jchuff.c with its unoptimized counterpart from the libjpeg v6b source.
+The rest of the source code, apart from the files described above, falls under a less restrictive, BSD-style license (see README.)
+Likewise, binary versions of the libjpeg-turbo library (libjpeg) and its associated test programs (cjpeg, djpeg, etc.) fall under this less restrictive license.

 *******************************************************************************